teamsentiorobotics-svg/World-Robot-Olympiad---Team-Sentio-/docs/software/pi_setup_instruction.md

 If this succeeds, continue.

-If a fresh Raspberry Pi 5 installation does not provide a working compatible interface, install:
+If a Raspberry Pi 5 installation does not provide a working compatible interface, install:

 ```bash
 sudo apt install -y python3-rpi-lgpio